finnito/blog/content/photos/2023-01-20-i-recently-did-a-tramping-hiking-trip-to-muellerhut-in-newzealand-and-the-weather-was-really-poor-on-the-first-day-but-everything-looks-so-beautiful-coated-in-little-raindrops/index.md

 +++
-title = "I recently did a #tramping (#hiking) trip to #MuellerHut in #NewZealand and the weather was really poor on the first day, but everything looks so beautiful coated in little #raindrops." date = 2023-01-20T13:16:23+13:00 photoDate = image = "i-recently-did-a-tramping-hiking-trip-to-muellerhut-in-newzealand-and-the-weather-was-really-poor-on-the-first-day-but-everything-looks-so-beautiful-coated-in-little-raindrops.jpeg" photographer = "Finn Le Sueur" emoji = "📸"
+title = "Closeups in the Rain" date = 2023-01-20T13:16:23+13:00
+photoDate = 2023-01-07
+image = "closeups-in-the-rain.jpeg"
+photographer = "Finn Le Sueur" emoji = "📸"
 +++

-Closeups in the Rain
+I recently did a #tramping (#hiking) trip to #MuellerHut in #NewZealand and the weather was really poor on the first day, but everything looks so beautiful coated in little #raindrops.